Skip to main content

 Parameters

-api_key - Your API Key provided by Honeygain SDK.
+api_keyconst char*Your API key provided by Honeygain SDK.

-Returns 0 if function call was successful, otherwise returns negative error code.
+0 on success; otherwise a negative error code.

 Remarks

-If SDK service is already running, the old instance will be stopped and new instance will be started with specified API key.
+• If the service is already running, the old instance is stopped and a new one is started with the provided API key.

 note

-It is recommended to get user consent before starting SDK service.
+It is recommended to obtain user consent before starting the SDK service.

 hgsdk_stop